ingef/conquery/backend/src/main/java/com/bakdata/conquery/sql/conversion/forms/README.md

 valid resolution and alignment combination, but it all comes down to calculating date diffs.

 For example, take the `YEAR` resolution and `QUARTER` alignment as an example.
-We calculate the date diff in years from the upper stratification bound and the quarter start that we calculated in the previous step.
-We add +1 because we want to count each starting year as 1 year.
+We calculate the date diff in years from the quarter end (of the upper stratification bound) and the quarter start (of the lower stratification bound) that we calculated in the previous step.

 ```sql
 select "primary_id",